 Discover the story of a renowned warrior known for his generosity.

-Now, the thing with powerful kings and rulers, whether demonic, godly, or human, is their pride and ego easily get in the way of their discernment.
+The thing with powerful kings and rulers, whether demonic, godly, or human, is that their pride and ego easily get in the way of their discernment.

-So it was for the demon king who, though a good ruler, was still consumed by the pride of his power.
+So it was for the demon-king who was consumed by pride due to his power.

 The young Brahmin requested land.